 Assume we have a certain difference for the message that may result in a zero difference in the state with a high probability after the difference has been injected.
-Then this can be used in a forgery attack on PRIMATE.
-Note that a linear trail of a similar shape might be used for a distinguish attack on the keystream of PRIMATE.
+We call the trails corresponding to this behaviour collision producing trails.
+They can be used in a forgery attack on PRIMATE.
+Note that a linear trail of a similar shape might be used for a distinguishing attack on the keystream of PRIMATE.

-However, the simple design of PRIMATE allows to prove also good bounds against this kind of differential and linear attacks.
-To obtain better bounds for PRIMATE we adopt the mixed-integer linear programming (MILP) technique proposed in [17] to find the minimum number of differentially and linearly active S-boxes of the target ciphers.
-Using this technique and the optimizer CPLEX [15], we obtained differential and linear bounds of PRIMATE-80 and PRIMATE-120.
-The results are listed in Table 2.
+The simple design of PRIMATE allows to prove good bounds against this kind of differential and linear attacks.
+To obtain such bounds, we adopt the mixed-integer linear programming (MILP) technique proposed in [18] to find the minimum number of differentially and linearly active S-boxes of the target ciphers.
+Using this technique and the optimizer CPLEX [17], we obtained the results provided in Table 4 for PRIMATE-80 and PRIMATE-120.